optakt/optakt.github.io/content/knowledge/scalinghistory.md

 This is termed as "Nakamoto consensus".
 Check this [visualization](https://youtu.be/_160oMzblY8) of how PoW consensus might work and create a chain of blocks.

-PoW by itself isn’t very new.
+PoW by itself is not very new.
 A similar implementation was thought of in 1992 to [combat email spam](https://en.wikipedia.org/wiki/Hashcash).
 Using the _Hashcash_ system, every email has some form of simple proof of work, which makes it is easy for someone to send an email to a friend but makes it difficult for a spammer to send millions of emails at the same time.